 The RPSGT examination is developed and administered in accordance with the 1999 “Standards for Educational and Psychological Testing” (American Education Research Association, American Psychological Association, and National Council on Measurement in Education) as well as the 1978 “Uniform Guidelines on Employee Selection Procedures” (Equal Employment Opportunity Commission, et al).

 The RPSGT exam is computer based and consists of 175 multiple choice items.
 The test presents each item with four response alternatives (a, b, c and d).
 Credit is granted for selection of the single best response.
 There is no penalty for guessing and candidates are encouraged to choose a response for each item.
-Candidates have four hours to complete the test.
+Candidates have 180 minutes to complete the test.

 The RPSGT application is available at www.brpt.org.
 You may also apply entirely online by using our Self Service Portal.
 Applicants should submit the application and required documents to BRPT for review and approval as soon as they have a target date in mind to take the examination.
 The earlier the application is received the better the chance of obtaining the preferred exam date, time and location.